Estimated reading time: 14 minutes

 Changes to our Net Worth Calculation in January

 According to our growth trend, we should hit the million this year, but that’s only if things go our way.

 The investments didn’t do very well at all.
 Can I blame this on Donald Trump?

-The only reason our net worth actually went up was due to our income, but even that wasn’t brilliant due to illness and lost time.
+The only reason our net worth went up was due to our income, but even that wasn’t brilliant due to illness and lost time.

-Understanding Net Worth
+Understanding Your Net Worth

 What Does Individual Net Worth Mean?

-We credit the growth of our net worth due to patience, perseverance, using a monthly budget and not giving up.
+We credit the growth of our net worth to patience, perseverance, using a monthly budget, and not giving up.

-If you would like to use our budget I offer a FREE downloadable budget which I created and that you can use at home just like we do.
-I don’t charge for it because I want you to save money not spend more!
+If you would like to use our budget, I offer a FREE downloadable budget that you can use at home just like we do.

 There are tonnes of other free printable lists offered at Canadian Budget Binder to help you achieve some of those financial goals and build your net worth.

-Enjoy and let me know what you think.
+Enjoy, and let me know what you think.

-Net Worth is simply adding up all your assets (what you own) then taking away your liabilities (what you owe) which will give you a net worth number.
+Net Worth is simply adding up all your assets (what you own) and then taking away your liabilities (what you owe), giving you a net worth number.

 Understanding your net worth will help you determine if you are on track to meeting or beating your personal financial goals.
-It doesn’t get any easier than that.

 Net Worth = Assets – Liabilities